ankesh007/Body-Measurement-using-Computer-Vision/README.md

 1. The code has been tested and developed in ***python2*** using ***Ubuntu 16.04***.
 OpenCV version `2.4.13.6`
 2. Images required for above code are specific.
 The details are given ***below***.
 3. Correction_mode parameter is the flag, which tells code whether to perform ***affine + metric correction*** on the image.
+Enter `True` to perform correction else `False`

 ## Additional Notes

 1. First 2 images that pops up is for finding `waist` circumference.
-Mark wrist ends on both the image.
+Mark waist ends on both the image.
 2. Next 2 images are for calculating `shoulder` length.
 Mark fall near neck both sides in first image and mark shoulder, both-sides in second image.
 3. Repeat step 2 again.
-This is again calculating shoulder length.
+This is again calculating shoulder length for robustness from different image.
-4. Mark both the `wrist`.
+4. Mark both the `wrist` - end of hands nearly in the next popped image.
 5. While in 2,3,4 points, there is also projected points shown.
 You can manually mark or not mark.